 Geospatial Data ManagerI was often assigned to many different locations to help train personnel across the globe.
 Places I've been assigned include Southern Partnership Station 2011 (SPS11), Weapons and Tactics Instructor (WTI), and the II MEF Intelligence Center (IIMIC).
 I have also had the fortune to receive training at the National Geospatial-Intelligence campus (NGA) and the Marine Corps Intelligence Agency (MCIA).
 All of this culminated in a very healthy career working with hardware, software, and analysis.
 I was given the chance to become a Data Manager for II MEF where my responsibilities grew to encompass mass data collection and dissemination, training of colleagues at all levels, curriculum development, and minor server application development.

-Contracting for the US Army and USMCAfter my honorable service in the USMC it was time for me to continue onwards to a life with fewer deployments and training.
+Contracting for the US Army and USMCAfter my honorable service in the USMC it was time for me to continue onward to a life with fewer deployments and training.
 Shortly after I was discharged I had the opportunity to work for Apex LLC.
 Again, my knowledge has allowed me to lead a team to expand its capabilities to help grow support for multiple customers and contracts.
-During my time as a contractor.
-I've come to expand upon my knowledge on server administration and setup, advanced analytical solutions, and application development to support a variety of needs.
+During my time as a contractor I've come to expand upon my knowledge on server administration and setup, advanced analytical solutions, and application development to support a variety of needs.
 I've very much enjoyed exceeding capabilities and requirements that face OCONUS personnel and operations.

 Transition to DevelopmentMy greatest interest in GIS is web mapping and application development.
 I find that they are some of the most effective tools that connect the ever-growing population of GIS consumers to the relatively small world of spatial analysis.
 The rapidly expanding technology empowers users and allows analysts to excel at handling massive and complex datasets.
 I also enjoy dabbling with 3D modeling of GIS features/analysis.
 When applicable, I always try to bring these powerful capabilities to customers.
 I’ve built many customizable models, scripts, workflows, and small applications to meet customized goals.
 As I venture further and further into the development world, I hope to share examples of my GIS experience to benefit any community that may need it.
 I look forward to continuing my career in GIS and I am always expanding my horizons on many different aspects.